ocarson1/portfolio-uiux/content/about-now.md

 <br>
 <p>I recently moved to Berkeley, CA and am finishing an exciting extension of my internship at the Smithsonian.
 <br><br>
-I am seeking full-time design work in 2026, and am always taking on new projects on the side. <a style="text-decoration: underline; text-underline-offset: 2px; text-decoration-thickness: 0.6px" href="mailto:owenccarson@gmail.com" class="clickable">Let's connect!</a>
+I am seeking full-time product work in 2026, and am always taking on new projects on the side. <a style="text-decoration: underline; text-underline-offset: 2px; text-decoration-thickness: 0.6px" href="mailto:owenccarson@gmail.com" class="clickable">Let's connect!</a>

 <br>
 <br>